 We now need our Job type alias to be a Box of anything that implements our new trait FnBox.
 This will allow us to use call_box in Worker when we get a Job value.
 Implementing the FnBox trait for any FnOnce() closure means we don’t have to change anything about the actual values we’re sending down the channel.

 Finally, in the closure run in the thread in Worker::new, we use call_box instead of invoking the closure directly.
-Now Rust is able to understand that what we want to do is fine.
+Now Rust is able to recognize that what we want to do is fine.

-This is a very sneaky, complicated trick.
-Don’t worry too much if it doesn’t make perfect sense; someday, it will be completely unnecessary.
+This trick is very sneaky and complicated.
+Don’t worry if it doesn’t make perfect sense; someday, it will be completely unnecessary.

-With this trick, our thread pool is in a working state!
+By implementing this trick, our thread pool is in a working state!
 Give it a cargo run, and make some requests:

 $ cargo run